What is professional indemnity insurance?

 What does professional indemnity insurance cover?

-As discussed above, and put simply, professional indemnity insurance provides financial protection against claims of loss or damage made by clients or third parties, arising from your professional services, instructions or advice.
+Put simply, professional indemnity insurance provides financial protection against claims of loss or damage made by clients or third parties, arising from your professional services, instructions or advice.
 This can include loss or damage caused by professional negligence, for example making a mistake in a piece of work or giving your client poor advice.

 Professional indemnity insurance can also cover: